The thriller movie genre is defined by the feelings it generates in the audience: feelings of anticipation and anxiety, suspense and surprise.

 I should note that Pulp Fiction is one of my favorite movie posters but if you are curious about some of the worst movie posters of the 80s, then check out this link.

 If we talk about the font selected for the title, we first need to know what the title means.
-“Pulp Fiction” used to be a genre on its own, a kind of cheap magazine that was accessible to many people but didn’t have great content.
+“Pulp Fiction” used to be a genre on its own, a cheap magazine accessible to many people but didn’t have great content.

 Most of the women portrayed in these stories were Femme Fatales or sex slaves, either cunning or weak.
 They were stereotyped female characters whose sole existence revolved around men.